elliottjonestw/tbsb/README.md

 ## Filtering and sorting

 Three independent filter rows, one sort control, and a live search bar sit above the catalog grid.
-On desktop, each filter row is a set of pill buttons that support **multi-select**: any combination of options within a row can be active simultaneously.
+On desktop, the filter rows are enclosed in a collapsible panel (`#filtersCol`) toggled by a `#filtersToggleBtn` pill button (labelled "Filters" with a chevron that rotates when collapsed).
+Panel visibility is persisted to `localStorage` under `FILTERS_KEY`.
+Each filter row is a set of pill buttons that support **multi-select**: any combination of options within a row can be active simultaneously.
 The Type filter row is split into three intentional sub-rows: screen content (All, Movies, Short Films, TV Shows, TV Show Shorts) on the first line; book content (Adult Novels, YA Novels, Junior Novels, Young Readers, Graphic Novels, Comics) on the second; and game and audio content (Console Games, VR Games, Browser Games, Mobile Games, Audio Dramas) on the third.
 On mobile (≤ 600 px), the pill buttons are hidden and replaced by a `<select>` dropdown for each row, which remains single-select.

 ### Filter state